-We're a society today where intellectual property in its various forms are a huge and constant feature of the digital landscape.
+We're a society today where intellectual property (IP) protections in its various forms are a huge and constant feature of the digital landscape.

-In this article, we'll discuss the broad topic of Intellectual Property, what it means, and how it's not always such a good thing.
+In this article, we'll discuss the broad topic of Intellectual Property, what it means, how it affects everyone one of us in unexpected and insidious ways, and how it's frequently abused for monied interests.

 I leave it to you to further research any areas that particularly interest you.

 The term Intellectual Property is nothing new -- it was first used in the 18th century.
-It simply means things that humans create from the mind.
+It simply means things that are born of the human mind.
 This can be physically tangible, like a better mouse trap, or an idea, like a poem.
 But the term, sometimes abbreviated as IP*, came into common parlance (outside of legal and legislative circles) since probably the 2000s or so.

 That aligns to when copyright matters became a much bigger issue due to new digital capabilities and online distribution methods -- and the ease with which copyright "violations" could occur.